octera/docker-pure-ftpd-ldap/README.md

   - `/etc/ssl/private/` A directory containing a single `pure-ftpd.pem` file
     with the server's SSL certificates for TLS support.
 Optional TLS is automatically enabled when the container finds this file on startup.
+  - `/secret/` a volume with tls.key & tls.cert file from cert-manager in kubernetes env

 ----------------------------------------
 Development (via git clone)